polterguy/phosphorusfive/core/p5.webapp/README.md

 This allows you to create your own authorization system for retrieving and serving documents, not belonging to one specific user, but rather the server as a whole.

-To serve files from the private folder, use for instance the *[echo-file]* Active Event.
+To serve files from the private folder, use for instance the *[p5.web.echo-file]* Active Event.

 ### The "system42" folder